Skip to main content

 Chart of Accounts Templates

-Encore Health OS ships a Template Library of pre-configured chart-of-accounts templates.
+Encore OS ships a Template Library of pre-configured chart-of-accounts templates.
 Applying a template creates the template’s accounts in your current organization in a single action and is safe to re-run — accounts whose numbers already exist are skipped.

 Available Templates